bazelbuild/bazel/site/docs/external.md

 title: External dependencies
 ---

-# Working with external dependencies
+# Working with External Dependencies

 Bazel can depend on targets from other projects.
 Dependencies from these other projects are called _external dependencies_.